mcwitt/timemachine-flake/README.md

 *Note: only Linux is supported.
-For distributions other than NixOS, you might need to prefix `nix` commands with [nixGL][] to run with the correct OpenGL driver.*
+For distributions other than NixOS, you might need to prefix `nix` commands with [nixGL][] to run with the correct NVIDIA driver.*

-1. To enter a development environment with timemachine installed
+1. To enter an environment with timemachine development dependencies installed

    ```console
    nix develop github:mcwitt/timemachine-flake
    ```

-1. To create a reproducible notebook environment using timemachine
+1. To create a reproducible notebook using timemachine

     ```console
     mkdir my-project